convertigo/convertigo-doc/reference-manual/convertigo-objects/sequencer/steps/json-steps/object.md

 title: Object
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/sequencer/steps/json-steps/object/
-metadesc: Creates an XML element ready to output a JSON Object with the .json requester.
-The  Object  step adds an element node ready to output a JSON Object
+metadesc: Creates an JSON Object.
+The  Object  step adds an JSON Object.
+The element resulting from this step can be output in the response of the sequence i
 ObjGroup: Sequencer
 ObjCatName: json-steps
 ObjName: Object